RahulSwaroop/football-match-prediction/README.md

 # 🌍 https://football-match-prediction-guansntpxftxcn7zxdikzk.streamlit.app/

-# ⚽ THE LEGENDARY FOOTBALL MATCH OUTCOME PREDICTOR
+# ⚽ THE FOOTBALL MATCH OUTCOME PREDICTOR

 A creation by none other than: **RAHUL SWAROOP**
 Welcome to the future — where football meets artificial intelligence, and predictions feel like prophecy.